-meta-.
+Meta-.

-The meta-.
+The Meta-.
 (Edit Definition) command can find the definition of a flavor in the same way that it can find the definition of a function.

-Edit Definition can find the definition of a method if you give (:method flavor type message)

-as the function name.
-The keyword :method may be omitted.
-Completion will occur on the flavor name and message name as usual with Edit Definition.
+Edit Definition can find the definition of a method if you it a suitable function spec starting with :method.
+The keyword :method may be omitted if the definition is in the editor already.
+Completion will occur on the flavor name and operation name as usual.

-meta-X Describe Flavor
+Meta-X Describe Flavor